safenetforum-community/ant-agent/README.md

 Current Status : The code is **pre-alpha** and full of place-holders and boiler plate code, however it should compile and execute in a fashion.

+The TO-DO.md will be kept upto date(tm) with areas that need attention.

 ## Distributed Agent Tests

 The agent looks at this Github Repo for task scripts, they are found under **test-files**, the main control file that tells the agent what to do is '00-control.xml'